ToxicFrog/ss2map/README.md

 - The cute little map icons are hardcoded in the javascript, and thus don't match up with the actual maps as exported if you only export a subset of SS2 maps, or export them in a different order.
 - Support for `.DIF` files (easy, they're just another tagfile) and `.DML` files (needs another bespoke parser).
 - Support for `objshort.str` (localized object names) and `levelNN.str` (audio log titles)
+- Ability to read map info out of a separate file, so that map icons and titles don't need to be hardcoded in the frontend and can be different for e.g. Thief vs SS2.

 ## Credits